AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 This allows the leading bytes to differentiate themselves from each other as well as from the continuation bytes.
 Thus, given any byte _anywhere_ in the input, we can count the number of leading `1s` to detect if it's a continuation byte or a leading byte.
 If it's a continuation byte, then we know we should be in the middle of a code point.
 This allows us to move forward or backward in the input sequence until we find the next valid code point boundary, allowing us to process the input one code point at a time.
 Thus, in UTF-8, we can safely encode and decode text containing a mixture of ASCII and higher Unicode ranges, without wasting space by forcing all code points to use a fixed number of bytes.

-Sure, UTF-8 ends up using more space since we need to reserve all these bits for prefixes.
-But it's nowhere near as wasteful as UCS would have been, and the benefits far outweigh the cost.
+Sure, this does mean that UTF-8 ends up using more space since we may need to reserve up to 10 prefix bits in the worst case for 4-byte code points, reducing the total number of possible encodings from `2^32` to `2^21`.
+But at least we've eliminated all ambiguity from byte sequences, and we can encode all ASCII code points as-is while still having plenty of room left over for future character sets.

 {% aside %}
 Earlier, I mentioned that UTF-16 can encode some characters with only a single 16-bit code unit, whereas UTF-8 would potentially need 3 bytes (24 bits).
-If you carefully examine UTF-8's 3-byte encoding scheme, you'll notice that it reserves exactly 8 bits for the prefixes: `[1110]xxxx [10]xxxxxx [10]xxxxxx`.
+If you carefully examine UTF-8's encoding scheme for 3-byte code points, you'll notice that it reserves exactly 8 bits for the prefixes: `[1110]xxxx [10]xxxxxx [10]xxxxxx`.
 When we ignore those reserved bits, only `24 - 8 = 16` bits actually come from the code point itself.

 In UTF-16, we split the entire range of Unicode into two groups: one that only needs 16 bits (one code unit) to encode, and another that needs 32 bits (two code units).
 That first group doesn't need any unique prefixing in UTF-16: it's just encoded as-is and stuffed into 16 bits, even if that means some bits are unused/zeroed out.
 So UTF-8 is compatible with UTF-16 in that sense.
 {% endaside %}